chromaui/chromatic-docs/ci.md

 ## Pull request checks

-When a build runs it will automatically add a PR check to the current pull request or branch indicating the state of the build.
+When a build runs it will automatically add a PR status check to the current pull request indicating the state of the build.
 By default, you'll see Storybook Publish.
 If you enabled UI Tests or UI Review you'll also see their respective checks.

 GitHub, Bitbucket, or GitLab projects that are [linked to a repository](/access) get this feature out of the box.
 If you use other version control services to host your code, you can write a custom CI script to add a check for Chromatic (via your CI provider).

+Require checks in [GitHub](https://help.github.com/en/github/administering-a-repository/enabling-required-status-checks), [GitLab](https://docs.gitlab.com/ee/api/commits.html#post-the-build-status-to-a-commit), or [Bitbucket](https://confluence.atlassian.com/bitbucket/suggest-or-require-checks-before-a-merge-856691474.html) to ensure they are completed before merging.

 ![PR badges](/img/prbadges.png)